trihpham/flashcard-webapp-server/README.md

   	> npm reset-db
 	> npm dev
 ```
 Note: You MUST put a config secret string in the config.js file exactly where null is.
-You also need MongoDb installed and running to be running to use this.
+You also need MongoDb installed and running to use this.